SceneGate/Texim/src/Texim.Tool/JumpUltimateStars/Specification.md

 2. byte: Height in tiles (48 pixels)
 3. short: Tile index.
 Only if it's 0, use 1.
 Tile 0 is transparent tile.

+> **NOTE**:
+> The sprite IDs from `KShape` do not correspond to the order defined in the
+> DSTX. `KShape` points to blocks of 48x48 in the order defined in the image
+> DSIG, which may be different as the sprites defined here.

 ## DSIG

 | Offset | Type     | Description                                        |